shaikhsameershabbir/base-frontend-next-js-setup-NodeJS-with-authentication-and-authorisation/admin/README.md

-# Matka SK Admin Panel
+# MR GAME Admin Panel

-A modern, production-level admin panel built with Next.js 14, TypeScript, and Tailwind CSS, designed to manage the Matka SK backend system.
+A modern, production-level admin panel built with Next.js 14, TypeScript, and Tailwind CSS, designed to manage the MR GAME backend system.

 ## 📋 Table of Contents